EricRorich/comfyui-florence2xy-MacOS/README.md

-# comfyui-florence2xy runs on MacBook M4 ComfyUI DesktopApp
+# comfyui-florence2xy runs on Windows and MacBook M4 ComfyUI DesktopApp